Advisory Committee on Training in Primary Care Medicine and Dentistry

 The Committee shall be known as the Advisory Committee on Training in Primary Care Medicine and Dentistry (ACTPCMD or “Advisory Committee”).

 The ACTPCMD is required by section 749 (42 U.S.C. § 293l) of the Public Health Service (PHS) Act.
-The Advisory Committee is governed by provisions of the Federal Advisory Committee Act (FACA) of 1972 (5 U.S.C.
-App.
-2), as amended.
+The Advisory Committee is governed by provisions of the Federal Advisory Committee Act of 1972 (5 U.S.C.
+Chapter 10), as amended.

 Objectives and Scope of Activities